coleifer/peewee/docs/peewee/writing.rst

 .. code-block:: python

    # Deletes the user and all their tweets, favorites, etc.
+   with db.atomic():
        user.delete_instance(recursive=True)

 .. warning::
-   ``recursive=True`` works by querying for dependent rows and deleting them first in Python-orchestrated batches - it does not rely on ``ON DELETE CASCADE``.
-For large graphs of related data, this can be slow and may not be atomic.
-Consider using database-level cascade constraints on the foreign keys for production use cases.
+   ``recursive=True`` works by querying for dependent rows and deleting them first - it does not rely on ``ON DELETE CASCADE``.
+For large graphs of related data, this can be slow.
+Be sure to wrap calls in a :ref:`transaction <transactions>` and consider using database-level cascade constraints on the foreign keys.

 To delete an arbitrary set of rows without fetching them: